altwajre/java/00-clean-architecture/04-component-principles/03-component-coupling/README.md

 Depend in the direction of stability.

 Ensure that modules are intended to be easy to change are not depended on by modules that are harder to change.

+> Stability

+To make a software component difficult to change, is to make lots of other software components depend on it.
+A component with lots of incoming Dependencies is very stable because it requires a great deal of work to reconcile any changes with all the dependent components

+> Stability Metrics

+- Fan-in: Incoming dependencies.
+This metric identifies the number of classes outside this component that depend on classes within the component.
+- Fan-out: Outgoing dependencies.
+This metric identifies the number of classes inside this component that depend on classes outside the component.
+- I: Instability: I = Fan-out / (Fan-in + Fan-out).
+This metric has the range [0,1].
+I=0 indicates a maximally stable component.
+I=1 indicates a maximally unstable component.

+The SDP says the I metric of a component should be larger than the I metrics of the components that it depends on.
+`I` metrics should decrease in the direction of dependency.

+Stable component depends Flexible component violates the SDP because Flexible is no longer be easy to change.
+We can fix it by using DIP; creating an interface component that breaks the dependency of Stable on Flexible and forces both components to depend on interface component.

+## The Stable Abstractions Principle

+A component should be as abstract as it is stable.

+> Where Do We Put The High-Level Policy?

+High-level architecture and policy decisions in the system should not change often.
+Use OCP principle that it is possible and desirable to create classes that are flexible enough to be extended without requiring modification.
+Abstract classes and interfaces.

+> Introducing The Stable Abstractions Principle

+The Stable Abstractions Principle (SAP) sets up a relationship between stability and abstractness.
+Stable component should be abstract so that its stability does not prevent it from being extended.
+Unstable component should be concrete since it is instability allows the concrete code within it to be easily changed.

+> Measuring Abstraction

+- Nc: The number of classes in the component.
+- Na: The number of abstract classes and interfaces in the component.
+- A: Abstractness.
+A = Na / Nc

+0 implies that the component has no abstract classes at all.
+1 implies that the component has only abstract classes.